adonisjs/v6-docs/content/docs/http/response.md

 ### Redirect with query string

 You can use the `withQs` method to append a query string to the redirect URL.
-The method accepts an object of key-value pair and converts it to a string.
+The method accepts an object of a key-value pair and converts it to a string.

 ```ts
 response.redirect().withQs({ page: 1, limit: 20 }).toRoute('articles.index')